-General Douglas MacArthur put aviators on the map in 1944 when he landed on the beach in the Philippines wearing a pair of the tear-drop shades.
-MacArthur's photo was featured in nearly every major publication at the time, giving aviator sunglasses for men an unprecedented amount of free press.
+General Douglas MacArthur first popularized aviators in 1944 when he landed on the beach in the Philippines wearing a pair of teardrop shades.
+MacArthur's photo appeared in nearly every major publication at the time, giving aviator sunglasses an unprecedented amount of free press.
 The image became the go-to 'wartime' look in Hollywood.
 After the war, the military-style sunglasses gained popularity among private and commercial pilots, police officers, and sportsmen, thanks to their utility, performance, and style.

 The thin, wire-framed sunglasses evolved through the years as new makers began to put their own spin on the look.
 Randolph Engineering took over the military contract in the 1980s, and countless designer brands began to release their own aviators.
 Thick plastic frames and shield-style aviators emerged, as did tinted lenses and various frame finishes.
 The 1970s brought feminine styling to the rugged military look, in softer colors, and with rhinestones.
 This approach introduced a unisex appeal to the large, ‘tough’ frames.

 Aviators have been a mainstay in celebrity fashion for more than 50 years.
 Since they first appeared, aviators have never really gone out of style.

 But beginning in the 1950s, Ray-Ban paid to place aviator sunglasses in movies, giving rise to continued popularity over the decades.
 Military and police films fanned the flames, while celebrities favored wearing aviators on stage and in public.
 Through the decades, new designers and celebrities riffed on the aviator style, swapping metal frames for plastic or dispensing with the double or single bridge.
 Elvis wore a flashy version of the oversized frames in the ’70s, and Michael Jackson rocketed thick shield aviators into popularity during the ’80s.